7 Easy Bedtime Fixes to Help Reduce Belly Bloat While You Sleep

 Give your belly a massage

 Mom might have been onto something when she rubbed your belly as a kid to soothe a tummy ache.
-Sometimes bloating can be caused by constipation or bacterial overgrowth in the gut, so gently massaging your stomach in bed may actually help move things along overnight.
-It increases your motility to move your hands along your gastrointestinal tract,” says gastroenterologist Judy Nee, MD, assistant professor of medicine at Beth Israel Deaconess Medical Center in Boston, MA.
+Sometimes bloating can be caused by constipation or problems in the gut, so gently massaging your stomach in bed may actually help move things along overnight.
+It increases your motility to move your hands along your gastrointestinal tract,” says gastroenterologist Judy Nee, MD, assistant professor of medicine at Beth Israel Deaconess Medical Center in Boston.
 Press along your colon, going from the right side of your lower abdomen up into your stomach area and down to the left side; this follows the path of the gastrointestinal tract.
 Dr. Nee tells her patients to write out “I [heart] U” across their stomachs to ensure they massage their gastrointestinal tract in its entirety.
 Banishing belly bloat isn’t the only surprising benefit of a massage.

 Avoid taking vitamins before bed

 Some vitamin supplements have earned a bad rap for increased belly bloat because of certain ingredients.
 “Certain vitamin supplements have non-absorbable sugar alcohols like sorbitol and xylitol syrups in them,” says Alan Brijbassie, MD, a gastroenterologist at Sentara Martha Jefferson Medical & Surgical Associates in Charlottesville, VA.
 “These are non-digestible.”
-Since our body has trouble digesting sugar alcohols, additives, and fillers found in some supplements, our gut bacteria has more time to feast on them and produce gas.
+Since our body has trouble digesting sugar alcohols, additives, and fillers found in some supplements, our gut bacteria have more time to feast on them and produce gas.
 A good ingredient label is typically short and sweet with easy-to-pronounce words that you know—if it looks like gibberish, chances are it contains additives or fillers.
 Steer clear of vitamins that list sugar alcohols, lactose, and gluten as the ingredients (they may disguise them under words like food starch or wheat germ).
 An even better bet: get your vitamins and minerals from natural sources by eating a well-balanced diet.
 Get the lowdown on the eight most common vitamin supplements.

 Do a low-intensity bedtime workout